-We’ve heard from several creative hearing clinic owners who are using this time to “think outside of the booth”.
+We’ve heard from several creative hearing clinic owners who are using this time to “think outside of the booth.”
 They are pondering ways to continue to offer their services even when the clinic doors are shut.
-We want to share what we hear, in the event that it is useful to you as well.
+We want to share what we hear if it is useful to you as well.

 Curbside Hearing Testing and Teleaudiology

 Once the test is complete, the clinician takes the system back into the clinic while the patient remains in the car.
 The iPad audiometric testing equipment and transducers are disinfected (read here for more instructions), and then the clinician reviews the test results.
 They then call the patient on their mobile device with instructions for the next steps, depending on what type of follow-up is needed.

 Online Hearing Testing

 Many clinicians may discount this option since most online tests aren’t accurate and can be difficult for some patients to navigate.
 SHOEBOX has developed an online test that solves these issues.
-SHOEBOX Online is unique in its ability to provide telehealth hearing screening effectively and categorize people based on their hearing ability; good hearing, loss, and significant hearing loss.
+SHOEBOX Online is unique in its ability to provide teleaudiology hearing screening effectively and categorize people based on their hearing ability; good hearing, loss, and significant hearing loss.
 This test leverages patented Dynamic Range technology and a number of factors to produce an effective screening solution for web-based testing.